xdmds/FaultDetection/README.md

 Output will be as follows

--A print statement before starting the Server and Receiver processes -A print statement after starting the Server and Receiver processes -A print statement stating what integer the crash generator generated.
+-A print statement before starting the Server and Receiver processes<br/>
+-A print statement after starting the Server and Receiver processes -A print statement stating what integer the crash generator generated.
 If it generates a "1", the server process will "fail"
 	-If the Server process fails, a print statement will say the server process is destroyed and restarting